-Aji Amarillo Pepper Seed, ( Capsicum Baccatum) Peruvian Heirloom.
+Aji Amarillo Pepper Seed ( Capsicum Baccatum) Peruvian Heirloom.

 This pepper variety originates from South America and is also known as Aji Yellow and Aji Escabeche.
 Aji means pepper and Amarillo means Yellow, but this pepper is more orange than yellow.
 This plant can grow up to 180 cm.
 This baccatum has a long growing season and it can endure more cold than other pepper varieties.
-Aji Amarillo ripens from green tot orange.
-It has a medium hot flavour with a typical, fruity taste and smell.
-These peppers are frenquently used in the Peruvian cuisine.

 Instruction